 Our volunteer coordinator at Dennehotso Boarding School is Lucy, who is a long-term employee of the school and long-time Children Incorporated coordinator.

-Lucy works as the school’s Parent Liaison and Student Data Technician and also serves as the driver for those students who live far away so they can get home on Friday afternoons to spend the weekends with their families.
+Lucy works as the school’s Parent Liaison and Student Data Technician and also serves as the school bus driver for those students who live far away so they can get home on Friday afternoons to spend the weekends with their families.

 “Lucy works hard to help her students.
 When it comes to supporting children in our sponsorship program, she has to go more than two hours away to get to the closest place for her to shop for kid’s clothes and school supplies,” explained our Director of U.S. Programs, Renée Kube.